ed-conte/cornell-irt-website/design-plan/team-contract.md

 - Communicating regularly and being responsive, i.e. respond to messages and emails within 24 hours.
 - Be honest and communicate any complications early.
 - Complete responsibilities with proper effort and try not to leave anything to the last minute.
-- Commit to weekly meetings (Tuesdays, 6:15PM on Zoom)
+- Commit to weekly meetings (Tuesdays, 6:15PM on Zoom).

 2. What are our "ground rules"?
 (Don't make an exhaustive list—stick with just a few.)

 **Tip:** Interrupting another person can make them feel like their option isn't valued.
 Consider a rule about interrupting.

 - Try not to interrupt others, wait until another person is done communicating their thought before speaking.
 - Come to weekly meetings and keep your video camera and microphone audio on to ensure everybody is participating actively.